jeanbaptisterevel/JDR-Simulation/README.md

 ## <p style="text-align: center; color: #4798D0"> Objectives </p>

-The purpose of the project is to be able to simulate the damage taken by characters based on their class, equipment, and statistics in a role-playing game world whose rules are derived from a real tabletop role-playing game.
+The purpose of the project is to be able to simulate the damage taken, dealed or healed by characters based on their class, equipment, and statistics fighting with target dummies in a role-playing game world whose rules are derived from a real tabletop role-playing game.

 ## <p style="text-align: center; color: #4798D0"> Technical specifications </p>